 If you want to learn more about the female fertility study, you can visit the following link: Female Fertility Tests - How Do You Know if You Can't Get Pregnant?

-If, on the other hand, you are interested in the treatment of male infertility, we recommend you read the following article: Treatments for Male Infertility.
+Alternatively, if you are interested in the treatment of male infertility, we recommend you read the following article: Treatments for Male Infertility.

 Babayev SN, Park CW, Bukulmez O. Intracytoplasmic sperm injection indications: how rigorous?
 Semin Reprod Med.
 2014 Jul;32(4):283-90.

 Bosch E, Espinós JJ, Fabregues F, Fontes J, García-Velasco J, Llácer J, Requena A, Checa MA, Bellver J; Spanish Infertility SWOT Group (SISG).
 ALWAYS ICSI?
 A SWOT analysis.
 J Assist Reprod Genet.
 2020 Sep;37(9):2081-2092.